HP Envy 15 (2020)

 “HP's Envy 15 delivers top-notch performance at a dazzling price.”

 - Incredibly strong performance

 - No full-size SD card slot

-Dell has seen a lot of success with its XPS 15 — a sleek, professional laptop with a surprising amount of performance.
+Dell makes some of the best laptops on the market and has seen a lot of success with its XPS 15 — a sleek, business laptop with a surprising amount of performance.
 HP has never had its own MacBook Pro 16-inch competitor — at least not in terms of performance.

 There has to be a catch, right?
 After all, it takes more than just performance-per-dollar value to compete with its high-end rivals.
 I searched hard for compromises, and even though the Envy 15 isn’t perfect, HP didn’t cut any corners with the Envy 15.

 Compared to the gem-cut, tiny-bezeled HP Spectre x360 15, the Envy 15 is a pretty conservatively designed laptop.
 Taken on its own, though, the Envy 15 is quite an attractive 15-inch laptop with its silver color scheme adorning an all-aluminum chassis that’s very robust — no bending or flexing anywhere.
 The Envy 15 has just enough chiseled parts to make it unique — like the small indentation between the keyboard deck and the wrist rest.
 It adds some pizzazz, but not so much that it outdoes the Spectre based on looks alone.
 Let’s not forget that the Envy 15 is technically a “midrange” laptop, making the build quality and size that much more impressive.

 The Envy is no dainty laptop.
 It’s a bit large and heavy, as is to be expected with an all-metal 15-inch machine, at 0.73 inches thick (actually not bad for a 15-inch laptop) and 4.75 pounds.
 The Dell XPS 15 comes in at 0.71 inches thick and 4.5 pounds, for comparison.